gumdropsteve/Harmonia/README.md

 ### Motivation
 Every time I have heard about an AirBnb dispute from a guest, it was the worst thing ever.
 Every time I have heard about an AirBnb dispute from a host, no complaints.
 What is the commonality?
 Neither actually knows how AirBnb handles disputes.

-From a business perspective, the cost of losing a random non-host user (someone who does not list any rooms) is most likely more than the cost of losing a random host user (someone who does list a room(s)).
+From a business perspective, the cost of losing a random non-host user (someone who does not list any rooms) is probably less than the cost of losing a random host user (someone who does list a room(s)).
 This can be derived by compairing the company's $200 reward for referring new place hosts and $150 reward for referring new experience hosts to the company's $0 reward for referring new users.

 So if the blame is not clear, or for any less innocent reason that justifies it, siding with the host by default would be a wise business decision.
 Even though it is not necessarily right.